abhimanyugupta07/twitter-ex/README.md

 - A setting $key cannot contain delimiting characters("<", ">").
 - A setting $override cannot contain line endings.
 - A setting $override cannot contain delimiting characters("<", ">").

+- We are respecting the original spec by allowing the last override defined on the string to have priority.
+Another way would be to respect the other defined in the list of overrides passed to `loadConfig()`.